Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Methodology

-In addition to this hold-out strategy, a 3-fold cross-validation procedure can be applied following the same selection principles, with the intent of using it to optimize hyperparameters.
-The first fold is generated by randomly selecting a fault size configuration for each fault location–type pair, as done in the hold-out scenario.
+In addition to this hold-out strategy, a 3-fold cross-validation procedure is applied for hyperparameter optimization following the same selection principles.
+The first fold is generated by randomly selecting a bearing for each fault location-type pair.
 The remaining two folds are then created by applying additional hold-out splits on the residual configurations, excluding the first fold.
-An illustration of this 3-fold setup is shown in Figure \ref{fig:cwru-kfold}.

-While faulty bearings guide the primary structure of the splits, careful handling of the limited healthy data is critical.
-Given only two healthy bearings, each train-test configuration has two viable scenarios.
-In the first scenario, the healthy bearing on the fan-end is used in training, necessitating the exclusion of drive-end healthy signals from the training set since the evaluation will occur on that side.
-Notably, these excluded healthy signals cannot be reassigned to the test set, as they were acquired in sessions with a faulty bearing on the opposite end and may contain artifacts related to it.
-For the same reason, configurations involving both healthy bearings simultaneously are discarded.
-The second scenario is symmetrical: the model is trained using healthy signals from the drive-end and evaluated on the fan-end.
-This approach is illustrated in Figure \ref{fig:cwru-trainsides}.

-Using the 3-fold strategy shown in Figures \ref{fig:cwru-kfold} and \ref{fig:cwru-trainsides}, we generate three train-test combinations.
-Since each configuration involves training and testing on both sides (DE/FE), this results in six experiments in total.
-This methodology was adopted for model selection using the CWRU dataset.
-To perform evaluation, we created 50 additional 2:1 splits following the same principles illustrated in Figure \ref{fig:cwru-trainsides}.
-Each split supports two train-test configurations, yielding a total of 100 evaluation runs.
+This procedure yields three train-test configurations, each using two folds for training and the remaining fold for testing in a 2:1 proportion.
+Since each configuration involves training and testing with healthy signals on each side (DE/FE), this results in six experiments in total.
+To perform evaluation, we created 50 additional 2:1 splits, with each split supporting two train-test configurations, yielding a total of 100 evaluation runs.